btcpayserver/btcpayserver-doc/docs/Walkthrough.md

 Notifications inform the user that **an event has occurred on the BTCPay Server instance**.
 Such event could be a received or failed payment, an overpaid or underpaid invoice, a new BTCPay version and more.

-By clicking on the icon, you can access the Notifications page, where you can view past Notifications and optionally delete them.
+By clicking on the icon, you can access the `Notifications` page, where you can view past notifications and optionally delete them.
 Learn more about all BTCPay notifications [here](./Notifications.md).

 ## Dashboard